 Referrals may come from the information and advice service (see Information and Advice chapter), the Hospital Discharge Team (see Hospital Discharge chapter), GPs, or community teams following initial assessment.

 - regular reassessment / review (see the chapters on Assessment and Review of Care and Support Planning)

 - referral on to Case Management Team (see Case Management chapter);

 - referral on to community support / voluntary sector support;

 - referral under local adult safeguarding procedures;

-- referral to Care and Support Planning / Direct Payments (see Care and Support Planning and Direct Payments).
+- referral to Care and Support Planning / Direct Payments (see the chapters on Care and Support Planning and Direct Payments).

 Outcomes for this service should be:

 - no ongoing service required / reduced number of care packages in place;